fsossan/makefig4latex/README.md

 ## Main functionalities

 - It generates a standalone tex file that can be compiled, or included in another tex file (as usual).
-- Simplified management of the relative font size compared to the plot size;
+- Simplified management of the relative font size compared to the plot size.
 - It compiles a pdf (requires `pdflatex` installed) if instructed to do so.

 Will work (almost) out of the box in MacOSx and probably in Linux.
 Won't work in MS Windows, unless modified.